-Working Capital Facility.
+Working Capital Facility

-As previously-announced on December 22, 2017, the Company entered into a marketing services agreement with Concord Resources Limited ("Concord") to source a working capital revolving facility.
-Following a competitive tender process, NCI has entered into a working capital facility with Concord (the "Working Capital Facility") for a maximum principal amount of \$35 million which provides for advances of up to 85% of the value of expected deliveries up to four months in advance of deliveries prior to commercial production at the Underground Project, and three months thereafter, on a revolving basis.
-Interest on advance payments will be payable at LIBOR plus 7.5% prior to commercial production at the Underground Project and LIBOR plus 5% thereafter, for a term of 3.5 years, unless terminated in accordance with the terms of any Offtake Agreement (as defined below).
-Funding under the Working Capital Facility is conditional on, among other things, funding under the KfW IPEX-Bank Facility, perfection of a first ranking pledge over concentrates produced by NCI and a third ranking pledge over the assets and shares of NCI.
+As previously-announced on December 22, 2017, the Company entered into a marketing services agreement with Concord to source a working capital revolving facility.
+Following a competitive tender process, NCI entered into the Working Capital Facility for a maximum principal amount of \$35 million which provides for advances of up to 85% of the value of expected deliveries up to four months in advance of deliveries prior to commercial production at the Underground Project, and three months thereafter, on a revolving basis.
+Interest on advance payments will be payable at LIBOR plus 7.5% prior to commercial production at the Underground Project and LIBOR plus 5% thereafter, for a term of 3.5 years, unless terminated in accordance with the terms of any Offtake Agreement.
 There is no penalty or charge for repayment in respect of the Working Capital Facility.